 - Rinse your skin well after contact with any soap or cleanser to remove product residue.

-.
-Bathing your skin is not harmful to Eczema if done with these tips in mind.
-In fact, it can be therapeutic and help Eczema heal as long as you carefully follow this advice.
-Getting your skin wet and patting it dry is the best way to prep it for absorbing moisturizer.
-Your skin is like a sponge and after bathing it is filled with moisture which you will trap when you apply your moisturizer within the "magic 3 minutes" after toweling dry.
-As a dermatologist, it is also the time I want my Eczema patients to apply any topical medicine I may have prescribed.
+Bathing your skin is not harmful to eczema if done with these tips in mind.
+In fact, it can be therapeutic and help eczema heal as long as you carefully follow this advice.
+Getting your skin wet with cool to lukewarm water and patting it dry is the best way to prep it for absorbing moisturizer.
+Let your skin soak in the water for 5 minutes because your skin is like a sponge and after bathing it is filled with moisture.
+Then trap when you apply your moisturizer within the "magic 3 minutes" after toweling dry.
+By doing this, you "lock and load" your eczema-prone skin with moisture to help it heal.
+As a dermatologist, it is also the time I want my eczema patients to apply any topical medicine I may have prescribed.

 - Keep your nails short to prevent traumatizing the skin when you do scratch.
 It sounds simple, but it's important.

 - When skin is itching you can spritz cool water on it or apply an ice pack wrapped in a towel or a towel moistened with cold water.

 In severely itchy eczema, we even use a treatment called “wet wraps.”
 With this treatment, moisturizer or topical medicine is applied underneath the cool and wet wraps.
 This is a highly effective treatment and can really quiet down a severe flare of eczema.

 Wet wraps serve the dual purpose of helping to moisturize skin and deliver medicine, while at the same time preventing scratching.
 In the 'olden days' of my dermatology residency training we would hospitalize patients who needed this treatment.
 Nurses would wrap patients in cloth and ladle cool water on them for hours.
 It was a form of torture but a very successful treatment for a severe eczema flare.

 How can you prevent getting a skin infection when you have eczema?